SuperDARNCanada/borealis/docs/source/config_options.rst

     This can be done by changing the following parameters:

     #. `n200s` - Set tx, rx, and rx_int flags to true for only one N200, all other N200s should have their flags set to false.

-    #. `main_antenna_count` - If you only have one N200, this should be set to 1, as there is only one transmit channel per N200.

-    #. `interferometer_antenna_count` - With only one N200, this should be set to 0 or 1.

     #. `pps` and `ref` - These should both be set to `internal`, as you don't have an Octoclock to provide a reference PPS or 10MHz reference signal.